 I follow that up with a multi-step treatment process for switches and pots, and really bad parts just have to be opened and mechanically cleaned.
 The power switch in the most recent AU-919 I serviced was seized solid and needed some time and persuasion, to fix.

-Then of course there are dry joints, relay problems, ‘black flag’ film caps, about which much has been written, much of it alarmist and not actually correct.
-These and other snippets are then amplified by people not actually working on these things day in, day out.
-Then there’s the infamous corrosive polychloroprene glue which really is a problem, and various other things to look out for, the worst of which is often poor previous work.
+Then of course there are dry joints, relay problems, ‘black flag’ film caps, about which much has been written, much of it alarmist and not correct.
+These and other snippets are then amplified by people not working on these things every day.
+Then there’s the infamous corrosive polychloroprene glue which is a problem, and various other things to look out for, the worst of which is often poor previous work.

-On the topic of polychloroprene glue, I’ve actually seen people call it hot glue and describe it as benign.
+On the topic of polychloroprene glue, I’ve seen people describe it as benign.
 I don’t know if what you see above looks benign to you, but as someone who took university chemistry, I can assure you it’s not.
-The problem in hi-fi is the sheer volume of misinformation.
-This compound literally eats through the legs of components given the right set of conditions and the damage it causes must be rectified.
+This compound eats through the legs of components given the right set of conditions and the damage it causes must be rectified.

 Caution

-If you value good advice, let me offer a little, from the perspective of having worked on thousands of pieces of classic hi-fi equipment like this AU-919: This isn’t an amplifier to fiddle with after a couple of beers, with a cheap multimeter, forum-fueled bravado and crossed fingers.
+The DIY crowd hates when I say this, but if you value good advice, let me offer a little, from the perspective of having worked on thousands of pieces of classic hi-fi equipment like this AU-919.
+This isn’t an amplifier to fiddle with after a couple of beers, with a cheap multimeter, forum-fueled bravado and crossed fingers.
 No amplifier is, but especially not one like this.

-People love fiddling, but there’s a time and a place.
-Fiddle with your garden sprinklers, but don’t fiddle with potentiometers in a circuit you don’t understand.
-Fiddling with complex stuff you don’t understand is generally not sensible, and sometimes even dangerous.
+There’s a time and a place for fiddling.
+By all means fiddle with your garden sprinklers, but don’t fiddle with potentiometers in a circuit you don’t understand.
+Fiddling with complex stuff like this is generally not sensible and sometimes dangerous.
 The smallest slip, piece of bad advice or wrong decision can kill an amplifier like this, or YOU, so just be careful.

-Working on your own equipment can be very rewarding and lots of fun, but keep in mind that reading a couple of articles doesn’t make you an expert.
+Working on your equipment can be very rewarding and lots of fun, but keep in mind that reading a couple of articles doesn’t make you an expert.
 If you have the skill, tools, parts and access to informed technical assistance rather than opinion if you need it, by all means, have a go, but be mindful of the risks.
-If you are unsure or if this isn’t your thing, take it to a specialist who works on equipment like this instead and have the work done properly, and safely.
+If you are unsure or if this isn’t your thing, take it to a specialist and have the work done properly, and safely.

 Damaging or destroying your amplifier is by far the most costly option, so be wary of false economy.
 Check out what happened to this stunning Gryphon DM-100 for example.
 That was done to ‘save money’.
 It destroyed the amplifier.
 The replacement cost is upwards of $50,000.